shadowmint/ruff/README.md

     Given the finite file 'file' (use __file__ typically) this will return the absolute path segment/segment/... relative to the given file.

-    - ruff.run(file=None, callback=None, poll=0.1)
+    - ruff.run(file=None, callback=None, poll=0.1, build=False)
     Run ruff until it gets an interrupt signal, using dirname(file) as the current working context.
 If the callback is not None it is invoked every poll; the poll interval controls how often ruff polls for file changes.
+    If build is true, all build steps are invoked and the loop only gets run once; servers will not be invoked and commands may stop early.
     The default for file is the current working directory.

     - ruff.reset()
     Create a new ruff state object, if for some obscure reason it is required.